How to make Milk Kefir

 Activation Process

 If you get kefir grains shipped in the mail then you definitely need to do this.
 The grains will be dehydrated and dormant, having not been in milk for some time, and in need of "re-activating".
-Put the grains in a bowl of milk (around 250ml of milk or so) and leave it at room temperature for 1-2 days at room temperature.
-Cover it with something such as a cloth or paper towel.
+Place the grains in a bowl with approximately 250ml of milk and allow them to sit at room temperature for 1-2 days.
+Cover the bowl with a cloth or paper towel.
 I use a paper towel with an elastic band to hold it onto the bowl.
-When the milk starts separating, the grains are ready.
-If there's no separation for 2 days, you can strain out the milk and replace it with new milk, and see if there is any separation after another 1-2 days.

 First Fermentation